virtualspan/bedframe/README.md

 > [!NOTE]
 > If you are looking for general modding support on bedrock, see if [Hydraulic](https://github.com/GeyserMC/Hydraulic) works for you.
 Their conversion code is better than mine.
 Do note that Hydraulic *does not* support Polymer mods at the moment, and I haven't tested if both mods work at the same time.

+## Usage

+Due to its unstable nature, I do not provide builds on Modrinth at this moment.
+However, GitHub Actions builds can be obtained by:

+- Going to the [Actions](https://github.com/sylvxa/bedframe/actions) page
+- Clicking the latest working build's title
+- Clicking "Artifacts" near the bottom of the action page
+- Extracting the resulting zip and installing `bedframe-x.x.x.jar` onto your server

 ## Requirements

 - [Geyser-Fabric](https://geysermc.org/download)